SLoharkar/PHP-CodeIgniter-CRUD-Application/README.md

    - Place the project in the web root directory of your server (e.g., `htdocs` for XAMPP).
    - Start the Apache server.
    - Access the application via your browser at `http://localhost/PHP-CodeIgniter-CRUD-Application`.

+## Video Trailer

+For a quick overview of the application, watch the video trailer below: